 - send meetings booked in Drift to SFDC

-The Salesforce integration is available on the Pro plan and above.
+The Salesforce integration is available on the Premium plan and above.

 Firstly, this integration primarily sends information from Drift into Salesforce, but in some cases can read information from Salesforce and pull it into Drift.
 To be more exact, let's go over what information about Salesforce objects can be shared in each direction: